 Art museums in the West are increasingly welcoming dance into their space, which has been traditionally reserved for static paintings, objects and at most films, videos.
 This growing trend is certainly not a recent invention as live performances have occasionally found its way into museums.
 However, the invasion of dance in this formal architecture over the past several years is not the same: “Museums are now offering performance spaces beyond just the gardens and basements and unannounced hallways” .

-A few weeks ago, Anne Teresa De Keersmaeker occupied the Museum of Modern Art’s (MoMA) main Atrium, drawing all the spotlight onto her performance.
+A few weeks ago, Anne Teresa De Keersmaeker occupies the Museum of Modern Art’s (MoMA) main Atrium, drawing all the spotlight onto her performance.
 With Work/ Travail/ Arbeid, the choreographer enters this ongoing negotiation of bringing dance outside of the theatre black box to the museum white cube with a completely different social contract.
 She asks one simple question: “Can choreography be performed in the form of an exhibition?”

 Work/ Travail/ Arbeid is an adaptation of her previous piece Vortex Temporum (2013), which was originally conceived for the stage.
-While the latter was an-hour piece, Work expanded into a 9-hour cycle when brought into the MoMA.
+While the latter was a one-hour piece, Work expands into a 9-hour cycle when brought into the MoMA.
 There is no apparent beginning or ending, but rather the cycles of choreography interweaves with and morphes into each other, distorting the notion of seeing a dance as a fixed-duration product that the spectators can consume.
 With this piece, Keersmaeker utilizes what she does best: her crystal clear formal structure and her mesmerizing geometrical patterns.

 Keersmaeker delves deeply into the relationship between movements and music, and how they can both construct a sense of time: “the time of humans, the time of whales and the time of insects” .
-In other words, she wants to investigate three types of temporality: normal, slow and fast.
+In other words, she wants to investigate three types of temporality: “normal,” slow, and fast.
 Hence, each dancer is paired with a live musician, together playing with layered motifs of speed, intensity, and quality of movements and music, creating multiple vortexes of temporality.

 Images sourced through MoMA’s website and personal collection.